ahnaineh/org_chart/README.md

 idProvider is a function to return the unique id of the node

 toProvider is a function to return the id of the parent node if any,

-# Caution
-- (in this version if more than one node returns null from the toProvider, the 2nd node and its tree will be stacked above the first tree...)
-- Also after any usage of a graph method that changes the graph structure, you need to run setState() to redraw the graph

 ## Widget implementation
 ```dart